spring-attic/image-base/README.md

+# image-base is no longer actively maintained by VMware, Inc.

 # Spring XD base image
 This serves as the basis of the other Spring XD images.
 End users need not interact with this docker image directly.